-Gold Standard Phantoms Ltd is committed to respecting and protecting our customers' privacy and treats it with the same respect as our wine selection.
+Gold Standard Phantoms Ltd is committed to respecting and protecting our customers' privacy.
 This policy applies where we are acting as a data controller with respect to your personal data, in other words, where we determine the purposes and means of the processing of such personal data.
 It captures personal data entered across all channels: through our website or via our Team.

 With your contact information we incorporate marketing that includes newsletters as well as general updates to Gold Standard Phantoms and our practises.
 Once receiving the newsletter email you can select your preference to unsubscribe if you wish to do so.

 Please read this policy carefully to understand our views and practices regarding your personal data and how we will treat it.